 When business communication actually happens, it’s either verbal or written.

 Furthermore, communication takes place either in person/face-to-face or remotely.

-Neither of these are inherently better or worse for your company on their own, and entirely depend on context.
+Neither of these are better or worse for your company on their own and entirely depends on the context.

 Written communication is great for keeping a paper trail of decisions and actions made as well as for putting together strategies and plans in place.
 Verbal interactions enable instantaneous idea generation and a more open flow of thoughts.